LAIC Lab – Language Accessibility and Inclusive Communication

 The Lab suggests solutions

-The Lab facilitates solutions that allow for accessible communication.
+The Lab provides solutions that facilitate accessible communication.
 It establishes networks comprising people and institutions from the world of research as well as private sector players, organisations and public institutions.
-Together, we apply research findings in a needs-based manner to practice, promote the further development of solutions and offer support to companies in implementing and utilising them.
+Together, we apply research findings in a needs-based manner to practice, while also promoting the further development of solutions and offering support during implementation processes.

-- A media house wants to make its digital and print content more accessible and understandable.
+- A media company is looking to make its digital and print content more accessible and understandable.

-- A hospital wants to improve its communication with its older, sensory-impaired and/or foreign-language patients.
+- A hospital is aiming to improve its communication with older, sensory-impaired and/or foreign-language patients.

-- As part of a district development project, people with German as a second or foreign language should be reached and given the opportunity to participate.
+- As part of a district development project, the goal is to reach people with German as a second or foreign language and to give them the opportunity to participate.

-- A company would like to better integrate its employees with communication and language difficulties and to support them in working with others.
+- A company would like to better integrate its employees with communication and language difficulties and foster an inclusive work environment.

 Services

 The Lab offers advisory services and develops guidelines and standards.
-It helps with the implementation and application of solutions that allow for accessible communication.
+It also helps with the implementation and application of solutions that allow for accessible communication.
+The actual services are primarily delivered by the professorships and partners.

 Area | Services |